DaveCTurner/paxos-dojo/README.md

 ## Overview

-The objective of the protocol is for a distributed system to reach consistent agreement on a single value (a string) by communicating over a network.
+The objective of the protocol is for a distributed system to reach agreement on a single value (a string) by communicating over the network.
 The clever bit is that the protocol still works even if the network is unreliable: messages may be delayed, reordered or even dropped and the protocol still works.
 The worst thing that can happen is that no agreement is reached, and